Wildlife Corridor Conservation in Africa

 How Safari Tourism Helps

 Safari tourism is a powerful tool for wildlife corridor conservation.
 The economic benefits of tourism provide a strong incentive for local communities to protect these areas.
 Many conservancies, which are often located in or near wildlife corridors, are funded by tourism revenue.
 These conservancies create buffer zones around national parks and provide safe passage for wildlife.
 By visiting these areas, you are directly supporting the conservation of these vital landscapes.
-Our safari advisors can help you find lodges and camps that are actively involved in corridor conservation.
+Our safari operators can help you find lodges and camps that are actively involved in corridor conservation.

 Share This Article

-Ready to Start Planning?
+Ready to Plan?